Jamdesk Documentation logo

 Configuration Mapping

-The CLI converts mint.json to docs.json automatically, but here's what changes so you can verify the output.
+The CLI converts mint.json to docs.json automatically.
+These are the key differences so you can verify the output.

 Mintlify (mint.json):